 Health and environmental impacts

-The Environment Food and Rural Affairs, Environmental Audit Committee, Health, and Transport Committees will hold four evidence sessions to consider mounting scientific evidence on the health and environmental impacts of outdoor air pollution.
+The Environment Food and Rural Affairs, Environmental Audit, Health, and Transport Committees will hold four evidence sessions to consider mounting scientific evidence on the health and environmental impacts of outdoor air pollution.

 Clean air plan

 The Government has lost two UK court cases about its plans to tackle the key pollutant nitrogen dioxide (NO2).
 The High Court has ordered the Government to publish a draft new clean air plan to tackle NO2 by 24 April, with a final plan by 31 July.

 Poor air quality is contributing to the early deaths of some 40,000 people in the UK each year.
 The European Commission has also threatened enforcement which could see the UK pay millions of pounds in fines if the Government does not within two months take steps to bring 16 UK zones within legal pollution limits.